cmw15004431816/cmw15004431816.github.io/docs/learning-record/Basic-writing-and-formatting-syntax.md

 >
 > `../` represents the parent path of the current path
 >
-> When there is no link operands ahead, it is the same as the link starting with `./`
+> When there are no link operands ahead, it is the same as the link starting with `./`
 >
 > - Example: `docs/CONTRIBUTING.md` is equivalent to `./docs/CONTRIBUTING.md`
 >